Glossary: All the vocabulary of Crypto!

 The expressions, BTD for “Buy the dip”, or even BTFD “Buy the fucking dip”, are regularly used by the crypto community to support purchases during these market phases.
 A dip can be a very interesting entry point.

-- Divergence: This is when the indicator does the inverse of the price: For example, the price makes a new LL while the indicator makes it an HL.
+- Divergence: This is when the indicator does the inverse of the price: For example, the price makes a new LL while the indicator makes a HL.

 - Dust: Corresponds to the small amounts of cryptocurrency remaining in your wallet and that you can neither sell nor convert, the amounts being too low.
 At Binance for example, it is however possible to convert its due into BNB (platform token) to recover them or pay transaction fees with.